c9/architect/README.markdown

 # Architect

-Architect is a simple plugin system that makes it easy to build an application out of reusable plugins.
-Each plugin instance can communicate with other plugins via the service system.
-A plugin may provide one or more services.
-A plugin may also consume one or more services.
-A service is basically a collection of functions.
+Architect is a simple but powerful Node.js architecture that makes it easy to build applications and scale your code via plugins.
+Each plugin registers itself with Architect, so other plugins can use its functions.
+Plugins can be maintained as NPM packages so they can be dropped in to other Architect apps.

 ## Plugin Interface